unyt-org/uix/docs/manual/15 Deployment.md

 ```

 > [!NOTE]
-> When using remote docker hosts, it is currently required that
+> When using remote Docker hosts, it is currently required that
 > your UIX app is available in a GitHub repository.
 Make sure
 > that all files are committed and all commits pushed.

 ### Local Dockers

-The *local docker* location is similar to the default local location:<br>
+The *local Docker* location is similar to the default local location:<br>
-The endpoint still runs on the current device, but inside a [docker](https://www.docker.com/) container.
+The endpoint still runs on the current device, but inside a [Docker](https://www.docker.com/) container.

-To run a UIX app in a local docker, simply set the following `location` value in the backend `.dx` file:
+To run a UIX app in a local Docker, simply set the following `location` value in the backend `.dx` file:
 ```
 location: 'local-docker'
 ```